invertase/react-native-firebase/docs/firestore/usage/index.md

 ## Secure your data

-It is important that you understand how to write rules in your firebase console to ensure that your data is secure.
-Please follow the firebase Firestore documentation on [security](https://firebase.google.com/docs/firestore/security/get-started).
+It is important that you understand how to write rules in your Firebase console to ensure that your data is secure.
+Please follow the Firebase Firestore documentation on [security](https://firebase.google.com/docs/firestore/security/get-started).

 ## Offline Capabilities

 Firestore provides out of the box support for offline capabilities.
-When reading and writing data, Firestore uses a local database which synchronises automatically with the server.
+When reading and writing data, Firestore uses a local database which synchronizes automatically with the server.
 Firestore functionality continues when users are offline, and automatically handles data migration to the server when they regain connectivity.

 This functionality is enabled by default, however it can be disabled if you need it to be disabled (e.g. on apps containing